folio-org/folio-org.github.io/guides/api-doc.md

 Therefore the Workflow run will be triggered when the MD is modified.
 (The edge-modules do not provide interfaces in their MD, so no need.)

-NOTE: When preparing the pull-request, make a follow-up commit to one of the API description files.
+NOTE: When preparing the pull-request for initial setup, make a follow-up commit to one of the API description files.
 This is because the Actions runs are only triggered when those files are changed.

 For a [new](/guidelines/create-new-repo/) project repository, follow the implementations for a similar repository.
 (All were done via [FOLIO-3678](https://issues.folio.org/browse/FOLIO-3678)).